-Never speak to strangers at the bus stop and never get into the car with a stranger.
-Always go straight home and tell your parents if a stranger tries to talk to you or pick you up.
+Never speak to strangers at the bus stop or get in a car with strangers.
+Always go home and tell your parents if a stranger tries to talk to you or pick you up.

 Wait for the bus to arrive, watch for red flashing lights and the stop sign to be extended, and cross only when all traffic has stopped.
 Look left, right, and left again before crossing.
-Do not cross the road at the bus stop until the thumbs up had been given by the driver.
+Wait to cross the road at the bus stop until the driver has given the thumbs-up.